 9. Holland America Line: Australia and New Zealand

-Sail on Holland America Line for a cruise that kicks off in Auckland, New Zealand during its pride celebrations and finishes in Sydney during its annual LGBT Mardi Gras -which this year celebrates its 40th anniversary from 16 February to 4 March.
+Sail on Holland America Line for a cruise that kicks off in Auckland, New Zealand during its pride celebrations and finishes in Sydney during its annual LGBT Mardi Gras.
 Take in the beautiful scenery and savour some of the world-famous wines New Zealand has to offer.
 You’ll then cruise to Hobart, the capital of the island of Tasmania, before spending an overnight in cosmopolitan Melbourne.
 You’ll then arrive in Sydney just in time for the Mardi Gras, the world’s largest LGBT celebration.

 Holland America is a very openly LGBT-friendly cruise line, but is a relative newcomer to hosting LGBT meet-ups on board.
 You can expect at least one meet-up at the start of the cruise, with subsequent meetings available on request.

 A Panama Canal cruise is a unique experience.
 Most cruise lines offer spectacular cruises which typically travel from southern Florida, the Caribbean, through the amazing man-made locks and lakes of the Panama Canal through to the Pacific Ocean, Costa Rica, Mexico and the western United States.

 Join the intimate Silver Whisper, from Silversea Cruises, as she sails from Lima through to Florida, via the Panama Canal.
 The Silversea fleet has been designed to deliver an ultra-luxury experience.
 With an all-suite offering, expect personal butler service, the finest accommodation, and sumptuous dining.